Rural Homes

 Practical Implications

-England operates the most established enforcement framework with Community Protection Notices widely used.
+England has the most established enforcement framework, with Community Protection Notices widely used.
 Five councils issued CPNs for knotweed in 2015-16 alone.
 The Environment Agency RPS 178 governs on-site disposal.

 Wales uses the same legislative framework as England.
 Natural Resources Wales provides distinct guidance through Regulatory Decision 058.2.
 The Wales Resilient Ecological Network is developing a strategic approach.